TrellixVulnTeam/swahilipython_SCMU/Doc/library/collections.rst

     cases needing other types or negative values.
 To help with those use cases, this section documents the minimum range and type restrictions.

-    * The :class:`Counter` class itself is a dictionary subclass with no restrictions on its keys and values.
+    * The :class:`Counter` kundi itself is a dictionary subkundi with no restrictions on its keys and values.
 The values are intended to be numbers representing counts, but you *could* store anything in the value field.